BookStackApp/BookStack/readme.md

 ## 📚 Project Definition

-BookStack is an opinionated wiki system that provides a pleasant and simple out-of-the-box experience.
-New users to an instance should find the experience intuitive and only basic word-processing skills should be required to get involved in creating content on BookStack.
-The platform should provide advanced power features to those that desire it but they should not interfere with the core simple user experience.
+BookStack is a user-friendly and opinionated wiki platform that offers a seamless and straightforward experience for new users.
+The intuitive interface allows users to create content without requiring advanced technical skills, with only basic word-processing abilities needed to get started.
+While the platform provides advanced features for power users, these features are designed not to compromise the core simplicity of the user experience.
+BookStack aims to strike a balance between ease of use and powerful functionality, offering a solution that can cater to both beginners and experts alike.

 BookStack is not designed as an extensible platform to be used for purposes that differ to the statement above.